 Christian Embassy is a multi-denominational non-governmental organization (NGO).
 We exist to serve the spiritual and social needs of London’s leadership communities through dialogue, special events, and networking with leaders in the public and private sectors.
 Visit CE-London.org.uk for more information.

 Interserve is an international, interdenominational charity which works in 35 countries in Asia and the Arab world, working to serve the homeless, the hungry, the thirsty, the trafficked, the disenfranchised and the disabled, among other needy groups.
 The charity works in the UK, serving those of other faiths in need, addressing issues of teaching and education, IT, language and generally sharing faith through actions and words.
 Visit interserve.org.uk for more information.

 RZIM and its Oxford Centre for Christian Apologetics (OCCA)seeks to 'help the thinker believe and the believer think'.
-Our team, including Ravi Zacharias, John Lennox, Alister McGrath, Michael Ramsden, Amy Orr-Ewing and Os Guinness, endeavours to show that Christianity is a compelling worldview with historical, scientific and philosophical integrity, as they share and defend the credibility of the Christian faith in various settings around the globe.
+Their team, including Ravi Zacharias, John Lennox, Alister McGrath, Michael Ramsden, Amy Orr-Ewing and Os Guinness, endeavours to show that Christianity is a compelling worldview with historical, scientific and philosophical integrity, as they share and defend the credibility of the Christian faith in various settings around the globe.
 The OCCA seeks to raise up other rational Christian voices by equipping people to communicate their faith clearly and in a culturally-relevant way, dealing with the intellectual objections and heartfelt concerns that people have.
 For more information, see rzim.eu and theocca.org